pwittchen/pkup/README.md

 ./install.sh
 ```

 Then, edit `~/.pkup.conf` file to personalize your future reports.
-Remember pkup script also takes into consideration your user name in `.gitconfig` file.
+Remember that pkup script also takes into consideration your user name in `.gitconfig` file and it should be in format: `Name Surname`.

 Usage
 -----